In the 1970s and ’80s, North Sea oil was the key symbol of Scotland’s political impotence and lost economic sovereignty.

-As it stands, Scotland doesn’t enjoy Norway’s advantages—our situation is much more precarious and constrained.
+As it stands, Scotland doesn’t enjoy Norway’s advantages — our situation is more precarious and constrained.

 Because we’ve never had control over our own North Sea resources, we’ve never been able to plan for the day when they would run out, or when the world wouldn’t want them anymore.